-NOTE: A video tutorial on reporting contract manufacturing services can be found at www.bea.gov/be120.

-11 Will you be reporting purchases of contract manufacturing services (transaction code 35) on Schedule B ?

-Yes - Use the instructions provided below to complete questions 12 and 13, and also complete Schedule B.

-2 No - Skip to question 14 on the next page.

-REPORTING INSTRUCTIONS - Questions 12 and 13:

-In the questions below, you will be asked to report information on the material inputs used in contract manufacturing arrangements and the manufactured goods that result from the arrangements.
-This information can be provided in one of two ways:

-1. Identify the Harmonized System (HS) 6-digit commodity code and enter it in the box corresponding to each question (for a searchable list of HS codes, see https://hts.usitc.gov/), OR

-2. In the box corresponding to each question, provide a short description of the materials or goods.

-Please provide information about the primary manufactured good that results from the contract manufacturing arrangements you purchase from foreign persons.
-This information should be provided in one of the two ways identified above under "REPORTING INSTRUCTIONS - Questions 12 and 13."
-If you are unable to identify the primary manufactured good, please write "unknown" in the box below.

-Manufactured good

-Continue to the next question.

-13 Please provide information about the materials you provide that were inputs for the manufactured good identified in Question 12.
-Please list up to 5 types of material inputs.
-This information should be provided in one of the two ways identified above under "REPORTING INSTRUCTIONS - Questions 12 and 13."
-If you are unable to identify the material inputs received, please write "unknown" in the box below.
+NOTE: A v rideo tutorial on reporting contract manufacturing services can be found at www.bea.gov/be120.
+11 Will you be reporting purchases of contract manufacturing services (transaction code 35) on Schedule B?
+41008 1 Yes - Use the instructions provided below to complete questions 12 and 13, and also complete Schedule B. 1 Yes - Use the instructions provided below to complete questions 12 and 13, and also complete Schedule B. No - Skip to question 14 on the next page.
+NG INSTRUCTIONS - Questions 12 and 13: REPORTI NG INSTRUCTIONS - Questions 12 and 13: • stions below, you will be asked to report information on the material inputs used in contract manufacturing arrangements and the manufacture tresult from the arrangements.
+This information can be provided in one of two ways: the Harmonized System (HS) 6-digit commodity code and enter it in the box corresponding to each question (for a searchable list of HS code is://hts.usitc.gov/), OR ox corresponding to each question, provide a short description of the materials or goods. puro INS ase provide information about the primary manufactured good that results from the contract manufacturing arrangements you chase from foreign persons.
+This information should be provided in one of the two ways identified above under "REPORTING TRUCTIONS - Questions 12 and 13."
+If you are unable to identify the primary manufactured good, please write "unknown" in the below.
+Manufactured good 41009 Continue to the next question. list (ase provide information about the materials you provide that were inputs for the manufactured good identified in Question 12.
+Please up to 5 types of material inputs.
+This information should be provided in one of the two ways identified above under "REPORTING TRUCTIONS - Questions 12 and 13."
+If you are unable to identify the material inputs received, please write "unknown" in the below.
+Materials owned by you that you provided to foreigners for processing, assembly, labeling, or packaging (1) 410 0 010 410 0 011